-The World Trade Center site is a significant place for those who want to pay tribute to the lives lost in the events of 9/11 and gain some perspective on that fateful day.
-The 16-acre footprint in lower Manhattan includes an 8-acre memorial plaza dedicated to the victims and survivors of September 11, 2001, and the February 26, 1993, terrorist attacks there.
+The World Trade Center site is a significant place for those who want to pay tribute to the lives lost in the events of 9/11 and gain some perspective regarding that fateful day.
+The 16-acre footprint in lower Manhattan includes an 8-acre memorial plaza dedicated to both the victims and survivors of September 11, 2001, and the February 26, 1993, terrorist attacks.

 The 9/11 Memorial opened on the 10th anniversary of the 9/11 attacks on September 11, 2011, with a ceremony for victims' families.
-It opened to the general public the following day.
+The official opening to the general public was on the following day.

-The memorial site opens to the public daily from 7:30 a.m. to 9 p.m. with no admission charge.
-Early morning usually gives you the best chance for some peace and quiet, before the full cacophony of city sounds intrudes.
-The crowds typically thin out a bit in the evening, and after dark, the water cascading into the reflecting pools turns into a shimmering curtain and the victims' inscriptions appear to be carved in gold.
+The memorial site is open to the public with no admission charge.
+Early morning usually provides the best chance for some peace and quiet, before the full cacophony of city sounds intrude.
+The crowds typically thin out in the evening, and after dark, the water cascading into the reflecting pools turns into a shimmering curtain and the victims' inscriptions appear to be carved in gold.

 National September 11 Memorial Museum